jackyes/LiveTracking/README.md

 In config.php:
 Set a SecretKey and use it in logger app or http get request.
 Set ShowOnlyLastPos to true to show only the last recorded position.
+Set MaxPoint maxium number of point displayed on map.

 Use an Android app like GpsLogger or OsmAnd (or a simple HTTP Get) to send data to the server: